asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 Hello everyone.
 I am Sanchayan.
 I work at asymptotic.io.
 We are primarily an open source consulting firm based out of Toronto and Bangalore.
-Our main focus is on low level systems software with our primary work revolving around GStreamer and PulseAudio or audio in general.
+Our main focus is on low level systems software with a lot of our work revolving being around GStreamer and PulseAudio.
 Today I will talk about some of the work I have been doing over the last 4 months as part of my work @ asymptotic to improve the state of bluetooth support in PulseAudio.
-We will also talk about some of the related terminology around Bluetooth.
+We will also talk some of the related terminologies around Bluetooth before that.

 # What is PulseAudio

 PulseAudio had it's first release in 2004 appearing for users in Fedora Linux with version 8.
-While Advanced Linux Sound Architecture or more commonly known as ALSA exists, which is a software framework and also part of the Linux kernel providing an API for sound card device drivers, configuring ALSA can be tricky.
-It has limitations for playing audio from multiple sources concurrently and lacks native Bluetooth support.

 PulseAudio basically mediates access to audio resources on your system so mixing, volumes, routing policy etc. It works on top of ALSA and primarily acts